fish-shell/fish-shell/doc_src/cmds/abbr.rst

 Abbreviations may expand either after their word is entered, or if they are executed with the enter key.
 The ``--trigger-on`` option allows limiting expansion to only entering, or only executing.

-By default abbreviations print the new command line after being entered.
-The ``--quiet`` option causes abbreviations to expand silently.

 Combining these features, it is possible to create custom syntaxes, where a regular expression recognizes matching tokens, and the expansion function interprets them.
 See the `Examples`_ section.

 Abbreviations may be added to :ref:`config.fish <configuration>`.
 Abbreviations are only expanded for typed-in commands, not in scripts.